sdanielch/lyos/contributing.md

-# Contributing to CodeIgniter
+# Contributing to LayanOS

-CodeIgniter is a community driven project and accepts contributions of code and documentation from the community.
-These contributions are made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [CodeIgniter repository](https://github.com/bcit-ci/CodeIgniter>) on GitHub.
+**DESCRIPTION**
 Issues are a quick way to point out a bug.
-If you find a bug or documentation error in CodeIgniter then please check a few things first:
+If you find a bug or documentation error in LayanOS then please check a few things first:

 1. There is not already an open Issue
 2. The issue has already been fixed (check the develop branch, or look for closed Issues)